 - Sprinkle spices and herbs.

 - Wedges: cut medium-large wedges as they tend to shrink quite a bit after baking.
-If using smaller pumpkins, you might consider cutting the whole pumpkin in only 4 pieces.
+If using smaller pumpkins, you might consider cutting the whole pumpkin into only 4 pieces.

 - Herbs: I used thyme and oregano but innovate with what you have at home.
 Sage goes very well and also rosemary if used sparingly.